 TIP: While there are exceptions, self-love tends to be associated with bright and dreamy pictures.
 Make sure your photos are well-lit and minimalistic to make your subjects look as joyful as possible.

-15. Use Colourful Smoke Bombs for Surreal Images
+15. Smoke Bombs Create Surreal Images

 TIP: Make sure you always use a smoke bomb outdoors.
 Stay away from flammable objects and make sure you’re shooting in an open space.
 Also, avoid shooting on windy days so that you can actually see the smoke in your photos.